Withania Somnifera: Best Herbal Medicine for Stress & Anxiety (Ashwagandha)

 Ashwagandha helps to control the thyroid, it helps to increase the secretion of thyroid hormones.
 That helps to maintain the thyroid level.

-Here are the uses of Ashwagandha Herb
+Some other uses of Ashwagandha Herb

 • Take 5 grams of Ashwagandha powder, boil it with 1 ½ cup of water, and reduce it to 1 cup.
 Strain it and add honey and lemon.
 Drinking the decoction helps to relieve stress.